The Little-Known Link Between ‘Buffy The Vampire Slayer’ And ‘The Golden Girls’

 As it turns out, there’s a hidden connection between Buffy the Vampire Slayer and The Golden Girls.
 Tom Whedon, who died in March, 2016 at the age of 83, was a long-time producer on The Golden Girls.
 He also wrote several episodes of the series.
 Deadline reported at the time of his death that Whedon got his career start as a writer on Captain Kangaroo in 1955.
 He was a writer or producer on classic sitcoms in the 1970s, including Alice and Benson.
 His own father, John Whedon, was also a writer for television.
 His son, Joss Whedon, went on to create Buffy the Vampire Slayer.

 Post-Buffy, Joss Whedon went on to work on some high-profile projects including Marvel’s Avengers.
-As CNN columnist Jeff Yang wrote in May, 2015, Whedon was the subject of heavy feminist backlash after the Black Widow character was reduced to a a meeker version of herself in the sequel Age of Ultron.
+As CNN columnist Jeff Yang wrote in May, 2015, Whedon was the subject of heavy feminist backlash after the Black Widow character was reduced to a meeker version of herself in the sequel Age of Ultron.
 She is subordinate, in distress, and describes her infertility as something that makes her a “monster,” a gigantic shift from the powerful hero she was in the first film.

 The fact that Whedon received so much backlash — he left social media at about the same time, but denied that was the reason why — was evidence of his status as a feminist standard-bearer.
 He told Entertainment Weekly in July, 2015, that there was an expansion of female-led action films which he may or may not have influenced.

 “I feel like we were part of a wave — we may have actually been the crest of that wave, but I don’t feel like, ‘You’re welcome, world!
 This is all me!’
 I feel like people were ready for it.
-And they just needed to know it was okay for them to be ready for it.
+And they just needed to know it was okay for them to be ready for it.”

 “That’s one of the reasons I love Buffy.
 I think she’s a character that men can identify with in a way that they’re not allowed to with a male character.